On this page:

 If any of the instruments attached to the Generic Residual Document require nomination of the certificate(s) of title set out in the instrument, the Subscriber must ensure that relevant nominations are lodged prior to submitting the Generic Residual Document.

-If a nomination is required and the certificate of title is electronic (eCT), the ‘Nominate eCT to Paper Instrument’ administrative notice must be lodged in a separate workspace using the volume and folio number(s) set out in the paper instruments.
+If a nomination is required and the certificate of title is electronic (eCT), and in the eCT Control of an eligible Subscriber, the ‘Nominate eCT to Paper Instrument’ administrative notice must be lodged in a separate workspace using the volume and folio number(s) set out in the paper instruments.

-If a nomination is required and the certificate of title is paper (pCT), you will need to convert the certificate of title to an eCT by completing the ‘Application to convert a paper certificate of title to an electronic certificate of title’ and sending it to us using the online enquiry form.
+If a nomination is required and the certificate of title is paper (pCT), you will need to convert the certificate of title to an eCT by completing the ‘Application to convert a paper certificate of title to an electronic certificate of title (PDF, 1.3 MB)’ and sending it to us using the online enquiry form.
 Once the certificate of title is converted to an eCT it can be nominated to the paper instruments as above.

 Incomplete or incorrect documents